coracle-social/coracle/README.md

 Coracle is a web client for the Nostr protocol focused on pushing the boundaries of what's unique about nostr, including relay selection and management, web-of-trust based moderation and content recommendations, and privacy protection.
 Check it out at [coracle.social](https://coracle.social).

-[Dufflepud](https://github.com/coracle-social/dufflepud) is a companion server which you can self-host.
-It helps Coracle with things like link previews and image uploads.

 If you like Coracle and want to support its development, you can donate sats via [Geyser](https://geyser.fund/project/coracle).

 # Features